Multi-View Hypercomplex Learning for Breast Cancer Screening

-The second architecture we proffer, named Parameterized Hypercomplex Shared Encoder network (PHYSEnet), is depicted in Fig.~\ref{fig:fourviewbwm}.
-It has a broader focus on the patient-level analysis through an entire PHResNet18 with $n=2$ as the encoder model, which takes as input two ipsilateral views and whose weights between the two sides (left and right breast) are shared to jointly analyze the whole information of the patient.
-Then, two final classification branches, consisting of residual blocks and a final fully connected layer, perform a breast-level analysis to output the final prediction for each breast.
+The second architecture we present, namely the Parameterized Hypercomplex Shared Encoder network (PHYSEnet), is depicted in Fig.~\ref{fig:fourviewbwm}.
+It has a broader focus on the patient-level analysis through an entire PHResNet18 with $n=2$ as the encoder model, which takes as input two ipsilateral views.
+The weights of the encoder are shared between left and right inputs to jointly analyze the whole information of the patient.
+Then, two final classification branches, consisting of hypercomplex refiner blocks and a final fully connected layer, perform a breast-level analysis to output the final prediction for each breast.
 This design allows the model to leverage information from both ipsilateral and bilateral views.
-Indeed, thanks to PHC layers, ipsilateral information is leveraged as in the case of two views, while by sharing the encoder between the two sides, the model is also able to take advantage of bilateral information.
+Indeed, thanks to multi-view hypercomplex learning, ipsilateral information is leveraged as in the case of two views, while by sharing the encoder between the two sides, the model is also able to take advantage of bilateral information.